Industrial Glossary

 Tools & EquipmentRevolutions Per Minute

 A measure of rotational speed indicating the number of complete turns a rotating object makes per minute.
 RPM is a key specification for motors, power tools, grinding wheels, drill bits, and rotating machinery.
-Proper RPM matching prevents tool damage and ensures optimal performance.

 S